Sustainability at Voyageur Quest

 The personal benefits of experiencing the beauty of Algonquin Park do not come at the expense of the very environment we so cherish.
 In contrast, a visit to the Algonquin Log Cabin or Algonquin Cottage Outpost, and the facilities presence, offer a net benefit to society through the engendearment of understanding our collective role in our natural environment.
 Our operations are a positive force by sustainably strengthening local communities and regional economies, with our consumption streamlined and minimized whenever possible.
 Voyageur Quest does not sit still, but rather continues to strive for improvement.
 The effort to improve on our sustainability is constant…New directions and methods are continuously sought out and our ‘modus operandi’ continually questioned, not complacently accepted as The Way.

-Our Green Traditions.
-Environmental and social ethics and sustainability have been guiding principles throughout our close to two decades of operation.
+Our Green Traditions, environmental and social ethics and sustainability have been guiding principles throughout over two decades of operation.
 Since Voyageur Quest began in the 1991 our focus has been on experiential learning and rejuvenation through activity.
 The programme has been sought to be in-tune with the natural environment we visit and live in.

 We are based around ‘Self Powered’ and ‘Naturally Powered’ outdoor-adventure experiences.
 Our broad base of programmes is comprised of unique and creative experiential trips into the wilderness.
 In the summer and autumn months we share the wonder of Algonquin Park with many participants through guided custom canoe trips.